+Best:
-Best: a.
-To adequately prepare students for graduate school

-- b.
-To have students graduate from the program with the necessary skills and knowledge to succeed in Hypothetical industry - c.
-To prepare students to be contributing citizens
+- a.
+To prepare students for graduate school. - b.
+To have students graduate from the program with the necessary skills and knowledge to succeed in Hypothetical industry. - c.
+To prepare students to be successful in Hypothetical industry careers.
 These are good examples of program goal statements that include a brief description of the expected actions of students of the program.